 VwMESNmDghHnz!agVshc

-Bonus: Base64 encode/decode with PowerShell
+Base64 encode and decode strings with PowerShell

-Easily generate base64 encoded strings with PowerShell.
+Bonus: Easily generate base64 encoded strings with PowerShell.
 In Generate pseudorandom passwords with OpenSSL you can read that base64 encoded strings make sort of fine passwords too.
 Add these two functions to your PowerShell $PROFILE to encode and decode base64 strings on your PowerShell command-prompt:

 function base64decode($string) {